Alexandria, Virginia: 21st century

+In December 2023, Virginia Governor Glenn Youngkin and Monumental Sports & Entertainment founder Ted Leonsis announced plans to develop a 70-acre area in Potomac Yards to include a concert venue, businesses, and a new arena that would have been home to the Washington Capitals and Washington Wizards.
+The proposal failed in March 2024 with the announcement Virginia negotiations were ending and Monumental planning to sign an additional lease with Washington, D.C. after it did not advance in the Virginia General Assembly.

 Geography

 According to the U.S. Census Bureau, the city has a total area of 40.1 sqkm, of which 38.9 sqkm is land and 1.1 sqkm, or 2.85%, is water.
-Alexandria is bounded on the east by the Potomac River, on the north and northwest by Arlington County, and on the south by Fairfax County.
+Alexandria is bounded on the east by the Potomac River (which forms the boundary between the city and Washington, D.C. and Prince George's County, Maryland), on the north and northwest by Arlington County, and on the south by Fairfax County.
 The western portions of the city were annexed from those two entities beginning in the 1930s.

 The addressing system in Alexandria is not uniform and reflects the consolidation of several originally separate communities into a single city.
 In Old Town Alexandria, building numbers are assigned north and south from King Street and west (only) from the Potomac River.
 In the areas formerly in the town of Potomac, such as Del Ray and St. Elmo, building numbers are assigned east and west from Commonwealth Avenue and north (only) from King Street.
 In the western parts of the city, building numbers are assigned north and south from Duke Street.

 The ZIP Code prefix 223 uniquely identifies the Alexandria postal area.
 However, the Alexandria postal area extends into Fairfax County and includes addresses outside of the city.
-Delivery areas have ZIP codes 22301, 22302, 22303, 22304, 22305, 22306, 22307, 22308, 22309, 22310, 22311, 22312, 22314, and 22315, with other ZIP codes in use for post office boxes and large mailers (22313, 22331, 22332, 22333).
+Delivery areas have ZIP Codes 22301, 22302, 22303, 22304, 22305, 22306, 22307, 22308, 22309, 22310, 22311, 22312, 22314, and 22315, with other ZIP Codes in use for post office boxes and large mailers (22313, 22331, 22332, 22333).

 Part of the George Washington Memorial Parkway is the one national protected area within the borders of Alexandria.

-Adjacent jurisdictions

-Neighborhoods
+Neighborhoods and planning areas

-Neighborhoods in the City of Alexandria include Old Town, Parker-Gray, The Berg, Arlandria, Rosemont, Del Ray, Beverley Hills, Braddock Heights, Eisenhower Valley, Seminary Valley, Temple Park, West End, and Potomac Yard.
+As of 2024, the City of Alexandria is divided into 19 "Small Area Plans" and 11 additional overlapping plans.
+These areas and their component neighborhoods include:

 Many areas outside the city have an Alexandria mailing address yet are a part of Fairfax County including: Hollin Hills, Franconia, Groveton, Hybla Valley, Huntington, Lincolnia, Belle Haven, Mount Vernon, Fort Hunt, Engleside, Burgundy Village, Waynewood, Wilton Woods, Rose Hill, Virginia Hills, Hayfield, and Kingstowne.
 Some refer to these areas as Lower Alexandria, South Alexandria, or Alexandria, Fairfax County.